-High Peaks Condor Gulch Trail is a 4.9 mile heavily trafficked loop trail located near Paicines, CA that features beautiful wild flowers and is rated as difficult.
+High Peaks Condor Gulch Trail is a 4.9 mile heavily trafficked loop trail located near Paicines, California that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.

 Essential loop at the Pinnacles, one of the best hiking locales in central California High Peaks Trail at Pinnacles National Monument threads its way through the wreckage of a volcano destroyed by the San Andreas Fault millions of years ago.
 The Monument, about 100 miles south of San Jose, California, celebrates the strange assortment of rock formations created as the volcano gave way to greater forces of plate tectonics.
 This loop from the eastern entrance of the Pinnacles provides the most direct route to the High Peaks, where a series of ladders and multiple tight squeezes take hikers through a geological maze that has made the Pinnacles a favorite among hikers from throughout California.
 While the rocks and expansive vistas are the main attractions, you might get lucky and spot some of the rare California condors that nest in the park and soar high above.
 Trails on this hike: Condor Gulch Trail; High Peaks Trail; Bear Gulch Trail.
 Starting from the Bear Gulch parking area, you can go either way.
 Condor Gulch Trail is a bit steeper, so you may want to start out there to get your climbing done on fresh legs and spare your knees on the way down.
 Best time to go: Springtime adds wildflowers to the awesome scenery, making it a near perfect hike.
 Summer will be too hot and autumn may be too dry, but winter should be gorgeous if you give the trails a couple days to dry out after passing storm systems. $15 Park Entrance Fee